-Oliveira and colleagues noted that while the importance of time- and fluid-sensitive treatment for patients with severe sepsis or septic shock is well known, the lack of local clinical protocols and treatment goals limited the behavior of health care providers (Oliveira, et al., 2008).
+Similarly, Oliveira and colleagues noted that the lack of local clinical protocols covering specific procedures and treatment goals limited the behavior of health care providers, even though the importance of time and fluid-sensitive treatment for patients with severe sepsis or septic shock is well known, (Oliveira, et al., 2008).
 These researchers found that while physicians were aware of existing guidelines, nurses were less familiar with them.
 Nurses often did not know why a patient was receiving a particular treatment, which might explain the failure noted by Oliveira and colleagues (2008) to consistently observe achievement of at least a 40-mL/kg dose of fluid resuscitation in the first hour of treatment of septic shock.
 Special attention should be given to nursing education, these researchers say, emphasizing the critical role of good vascular access and the importance of teamwork.